Should You Scrap Your Static Caravan?

 Where a scrap dealer sees weight and removal logistics, a buyer might see potential.

-That doesn't mean every caravan is sellable.
-Some genuinely aren't.
-But it's worth finding out before you accept a scrap offer that leaves you out of pocket or with very little return.
+That doesn’t mean every caravan is sellable.
+Some genuinely aren’t.
+But it’s worth finding out before committing to scrap.

-If you've been told your static caravan is only good for scrap, here's what we would suggest:
+If you’ve been told your static caravan is only good for scrap, here’s what we’d suggest:

-• Get a valuation from someone who deals with buyers, not just removal.
-That way you'll know whether resale is still an option - or whether scrapping really is the best route.
+• Get a valuation from someone who deals with buyers, not just scrap caravans.
+This will help you understand whether resale is still an option

 • Ask the park if there's a resale deadline.
 Some are flexible.
 Others aren't.
 Knowing your timeframe helps you decide whether you have time to try selling first.